Azure-Samples/ms-identity-javascript-nodejs-tutorial/5-AdvancedScenarios/1-call-graph-bff/README.md

 ---
 page_type: sample
-name: Authenticate a user with BFF flow using MSAL Node and call Graph API
+name: React SPA with Express back-end calling Microsoft Graph using the backend for frontend proxy pattern
-description: Authenticate a user with BFF flow using MSAL Node and call Graph API
+description: React SPA with Express back-end calling Microsoft Graph using the backend for frontend proxy pattern
 languages:
  - javascript
  - react